The ADO data connector for WorkBoard allows the user to pull progress based on available queries in ADO and specified issue status.

 - You can select the set of statues associated with work items that are considered completed work in your project and workflow.
 Completion percentage for these key results will be based on the total number of work items in the query, and how many of them are considered "Done" based on your selections.

+It's recommended to select queries that pull items from a single project; especially if you have different custom statuses defined per project.
 Status selection when configuring a key result is based on the custom statuses defined for the one project you select in the key result creation workflow.

 Synchronizing Data from Azure DevOps